metabase/metabase/docs/questions/sharing/public-links.md

 /dashboard/42?id=7
 ```

-To set the ID filter to a value of 7 _and_ hide the ID filter from the public embed:
+To set the "ID" filter to a value of 7 _and_ hide the "ID" filter widget from the public embed:

 ```
 /dashboard/42?id=7#hide_parameters=id